jimmoffitt/developer_advocate.blog/JSON-to-CSV_overview.md

 A couple things to note about this JSON to CSV conversion:

-+ Tweet and User IDs have been stripped down to just the numeric content
++ Tweet and User IDs have been stripped down to just the numeric content.
 + Dot notation is used to preserve hierarchy when needed.
 In this case it was used to handle the repeated use of ‘id’.
-+ Dot notation names can be overridden.
++ Dot notation names can be overridden (such as hashtags in this example).
 + Arrays are stored as comma-separated values inside double quotes.